cryptopunksnotdead/awesome-cryptopunks-bubble/PUNKS_TIMELINE.md

 **June 17th to 23rd, 2017 - Discovery of a bug in the Contract & Airdrop and Move to CryptoPunks V2**

-A critical bug gets reported as token hodlers report that punks offered for sale get purchased "for free" with no money changing accounts.
+A critical bug gets reported as token hodlers report that punks offered for sale get purchased "for free" with no money changing accounts but the punks gone (forever).

 The Larva Lab Bros decide to fix the bug in the V1 contract code by uploading a new V2 contract  that includes as a bonus a new bid for punks function / market.